-Secretary Mayorkas delivered the following remarks at press conference announcing several fentanyl-related indictments at the U.S. Department of Justice in Washington, DC.
+Secretary Mayorkas delivered the following remarks at a press conference announcing war crimes indictments at the U.S. Department of Justice in Washington, D.C.

 In 2008, the Department of Homeland Security and its Homeland Security Investigations, or HSI, created the Human Rights Violators and War Crimes Center – the only U.S. government entity focused entirely on investigating these global atrocities.
 For 15 years, this select group of special agents, attorneys, intelligence analysts, criminal research specialists, and historians from across the federal government have worked together and with their international counterparts to hold those who engage in the perpetration of war crimes, genocide, torture, and other human rights violations accountable.